NuLL3rr0r/babaei-net-blog-source/content/en/post/2025-11-10-unreal-engine-android-packaging-apk-build-tutorial-meta-quest-htc-vive-standalone/index.md

 - NDK Version:  r25b
 - Build-tools: 34.0.0
 - Java runtime: OpenJDK 21.0.3 2024-04-16
 - AGDE v23.2.91+ required for AGDE debugging.
 {{< /blockquote >}}

+📌 **Note:** Please note that the official documentation for UE `5.6.x` is outdated, as [this commit, which has been released as part of `5.6.1`](https://github.com/EpicGames/UnrealEngine/commit/1fed1ed38f1684405fec2987fa19efe6760bb49b) has bumped the recommended NDK Version to `27.2.12479018` and Build-tools to `35.0.1`.
+That's why always it's always the best idea to check the [`Engine/Extras/Android/SetupAndroid.bat`](#ue-56-setupandroidbat) shipped with your engine installation for optimal and correct values.

 ### UE 5.5 Android Project Settings